 |2002||major renovation with elevator and new light.|

-This cave is characterised by big chambers, between 30 and 50m high.
-This enormous chambers are the reason why it contains the characteristic Palm Trunc Stalagmites.
+This cave is characterised by big chambers, between 30 and 50 m high.
+These enormous chambers are the reason why it contains the characteristic Palm Trunk Stalagmites.
 This enormous cave system has a natural entrance, a deep pit close to the village Orgnac, called le trou du Bertras (the hole of Bertras).
 So it is easy to understand, why the cave later was called Aven d'Orgnac (Abyss of Orgnac).

-The cave is a major tourist attraction of the area and has an enormous amount of visitors (100.000 per years).
-The whole entrance area is designed to allow further visits and informations.
+The cave is a major tourist attraction of the area and has an enormous amount of visitors (100.000 to 120.000 per year).
+The whole entrance area is designed to allow further visits and information.
 There is the regional Musée Régional de Préhistoire (Regional prehistoric museum) and a geologic exhibition, a pedagogic center for visiting school classes, and of course a cafe and a shop.